alanng10/class-lang/Docue/Article/Sande/a.md

 The ValueOperate Type is string StructType.

 StringValue is not write able.
-This is enough element to do any string operation for effect.
+This is enough element to do any system programming string operation.

 Sande does not need enum.
 Sande has StructType and glob var.
 Shared list is made with glob var of StructType and init with maide.
-This is enough element to do any shared list for effect.
+This is enough element to do any system programming shared list.

 Sande does not need glob var init at glob var declare.
 Sande has maide state to do any init.
-This is enough element to do any glob init for effect.
+This is enough element to do any system programming glob init.

 Sande Lang does not need lang element to interface to external.
 Sande compiler modules have infra to generate refer binary.